Colorado Street Bridge in Haunted California

 While these are anecdotal stories and there are no definitive evidence to prove these hauntings are real, for some people, the high number of tragic incidents linked to the bridge convinces them of an otherworldly presence.
 The Colorado Street Bridge certainly holds a poignant place in local lore, its chilling history evoking countless ghostly tales and paranormal claims.
 Whether or not it’s truly “haunted” may well depend on one’s personal belief in the supernatural.

-Related Haunted Stories: Fudge Road Bridge
+Related Haunted Stories: Tara Bridge Fort Dodge

 Wrapping Up